A large-scale heterogeneous 3D magnetic resonance brain imaging dataset for self-supervised learning: Background Summary

 \section{Background \& Summary}

 Self-supervised learning (SSL) has led to major breakthroughs in computer vision and natural language processing, largely driven by the availability of large-scale public datasets such as ImageNet~\cite{Deng2009}, Places365~\cite{zhou2017places}, and OpenWebText~\cite{Gokaslan2019OpenWeb}.
 These resources have enabled the development, benchmarking, and rapid iteration of powerful SSL methods under standardized settings.
 In neuroimaging, however, the lack of comparably large and diverse public datasets has slowed the adoption and evaluation of SSL approaches.
-Existing resources such as ADNI~\cite{Mueller2005}, UK Biobank~\cite{Bycroft2018}, PPMI~\cite{Marek2018}, and ABCD~\cite{Casey2018}, while valuable, are often curated for specific diseases or patient populations, and typically follow homogeneous imaging protocols with limited pathological variability.
-Access is often restricted by formal applications, data use agreements, and institutional approvals, and data are commonly distributed in formats that require domain-specific preprocessing.
+Existing large-scale datasets, such as ADNI~\cite{Mueller2005}, UK Biobank~\cite{Bycroft2018}, PPMI~\cite{Marek2018}, and ABCD~\cite{Casey2018}, while valuable, are often curated for specific diseases or patient populations, and typically follow homogeneous imaging protocols with limited pathological variability.
+Access is often restricted by formal applications, strict data use agreements, and institutional approvals, and data are commonly distributed in formats that require domain-specific preprocessing (e.g., conversion from DICOM to NIfTI format or handling 4D acquisitions).
 These challenges raise the barrier to entry and hinder the scalability of SSL pretraining.
-The recent release of OpenMind~\cite{Wald2024} is a welcome step forward, reflecting the field’s growing momentum toward more diverse and accessible neuroimaging datasets.

-To address these limitations, we introduce FOMO60K, a large-scale, heterogeneous dataset of 60,529 brain MRI scans from 13,900 sessions and 11,187 subjects, aggregated from 16 publicly available sources.
-FOMO60K spans both clinical- and research-grade imaging, includes multiple MRI sequences, and captures anatomical and pathological diversity, including scans with large brain anomalies, bringing it closer to real-world population-level data.
+To address these concerns, we introduce FOMO260K, a large-scale, heterogeneous dataset of brain MRI scans, comprising 260,927 scans from 77,589 sessions and 55,378 subjects, aggregated from 910 publicly available sources.
+FOMO260K includes both clinical- and research-grade imaging across multiple MRI sequences and captures a wide range of anatomical and pathological variability, including scans with large brain anomalies, making it more representative of real-world population-level data.
+FOMO260K builds on recent large-scale aggregation efforts such as OpenMind~\cite{Wald2025}, which provides an important and well-curated resource of 114K scans from OpenNeuro~\cite{OpenNeuro}.
+Almost all of these scans are also included in FOMO260K, which is more than two times larger and exhibits greater heterogeneity in imaging protocols and slice thickness, including a higher proportion of low-resolution scans typical of clinical practice.
+An overview of the differences between the two datasets is shown in Table~\ref{tab:related_work}.